 What if the donor cannot be identified or has not signed consent

-Some specialty donations come in without donor identification: left in a black bin bag at the back door, posted anonymously, or handed in by a third party who has no knowledge of the original donor.
+Some speciality donations come in without donor identification: left in a black bin bag at the back door, posted anonymously, or handed in by a third party who has no knowledge of the original donor.
 The shop's existing rule for anonymous donations applies: if the donor cannot be identified or consent cannot be evidenced, Gift Aid is not claimed on that item.
 The sale proceeds become part of the shop's general donated income and are accounted for on that basis.

 GoldPaid records anonymous items on the manifest as anonymous, and the per-parcel report carries them through as anonymous lines.
 The audit picture is preserved (the proceeds are still attributable to the shop and parcel), but the Gift Aid claim simply does not include them.